maeager/Agilent2Dicom/README.md

 ### How to run tests ###

-Good FDF examples include standard 2d, multi-echo 3D, multiecho 2D complex, fast spin echo 3D, diffusion (EPI and FSE), ASL, and CINE images.
+FDF examples are available on MASSIVE working repository, these include standard 2d, multi-echo 3D, multiecho 2D complex, fast spin echo 3D, diffusion (EPI and FSE), ASL, and CINE images.
 Most FDF images are reconstructed from Vnmrj internally, but some can be externally reconstructed and these are slightly different and need to be tested.

 The Makefile contains examples to be used on MASSIVE.
-These include *run_standard2d*, *run_me3d*, *run_me2d*, *run_diffusion*, *run_asl*, and *run_cine*.
-Their equivalent tests, replace *run_* with *test*.
+These include *standard2d*, *me3d*, *me2d*, *diffusion*, *asl*, *cine* and other specific protocol examples.
+These will execute:
+       - *run_{}* runs the FDF agilent to dicom process and conversion of DICOMs to NIFTI;
+       - *check_{}*, check the dimensions of the Dicom and Nifti files; and
+       - *test_{}*, runs the dciodvfy on the first dicom to validate the conversion to enhanced MR.

 To make all the examples and test them use:

 ```
 #!bash